AltimateAI/vscode-dbt-power-user/README.md

 - Go to the definition of any models, macros, sources and docs.
 - Autocompletion of models, macros, sources and docs
 - Ability to run a model through the play button of the document
+- Ability to build a model through the paper plane button (next to the play button)
 - dbt update notifications
 - dbt logs viewer (force tailing)